Robust Safety for Move: Introduction

 \section{Introduction}

 Writing correct code is difficult.
 Writing code that maintains key safety properties even when interacting with untrusted code is harder still.
-Programs that have this property are said to enjoy \emph{robust safety}, which is important in a number of real-world settings such as: operating system kernels running correctly in the presence of buggy or malicious user-space apps; browsers isolating JavaScript programs running on different websites; smart contracts exchanging funds with authorized users while preventing theft from attackers.
+Programs that have this property are said to enjoy \emph{robust safety}~\cite{refty-sec-impl,autysec,davidcaps}, which is important in a number of real-world settings such as: operating system kernels running correctly in the presence of buggy or malicious user-space apps; browsers isolating JavaScript programs running on different websites; smart contracts exchanging funds with authorized users while preventing theft from attackers.

-There are many techniques for enforcing robust safety: sandboxing~\cite{DBLP:journals/pacmpl/SammlerGDL20}, process isolation, programming patterns such as object capabilites~\cite{Miller03capabilitymyths}, and specialized hardware~\cite{DBLP:conf/sp/WatsonWNMACDDGL15}.
-A promising, but less common approach to robust safety is enforcement at the language level.
-The vision of this approach is that first, the programmer writes code and specifies key safety invariants.
+There are many techniques for enforcing robust safety: sandboxing~\cite{dg-rs}, process isolation, programming patterns such as object capabilities~\cite{Miller03capabilitymyths}, and specialized hardware~\cite{DBLP:conf/sp/WatsonWNMACDDGL15}.
+Alternatively, one can enforce robust safety at the language level~\cite{davidcaps,ot4jc,sec-typ-prot,autysec,refty-sec-impl,tydisa,cca,catalin-rs}.
+The vision of this approach is that first, the programmer writes code and specifies key safety invariants (or, assertions).
 Then, the language semantics, in concert with static tools (e.g., type systems or program analyses), ensure that these invariants will hold even when the code links against and interacts with untrusted code.
+This approach is clearly appealing due to its lack of runtime overhead and its treatment of security as a first class citizen.

-This approach is clearly appealing due to its lack of runtime overhead and its treatment of security as a first class citizen, but it is less frequently used than alternatives for two reasons.
+Unfortunately, no real-world programming language attains robust safety using this this approach, and we ascribe this to two reasons.
 First, real-world languages typically have features that frustrate writing robustly safe code.
 For example, dynamic dispatch, shared mutability, and reflection are all common language features that provide a broad attack surface for violating safety invariants.
 Second, most practical languages cannot be easily extended with safety-relevant static tools (e.g., efficient program verifiers) or with expressive, integrated specification languages.
 Both of these extensions are critical because robust safety is only meaningful with respect to a set of programmer-defined safety invariants that can be verified by a practical tool.